prpole/dissertation/chapter3/norris_capitalocene.md

 effects of a landscape determined by capital investment, effects that go well beyond the obvious purview.

-Norris’s greatest novel halts its progress periodically to record the state of the landscape, a structuring device that most obviously traces the growth cycle of the wheat crop, but more subtly reveals the environmental transformations that accompany the actions of the primary economic and agricultural narrative.
+Norris’s most ambitious novel halts its progress periodically to record the state of the landscape, a structuring device that most obviously traces the growth cycle of the wheat crop, but more subtly reveals the environmental transformations that accompany the actions of the primary economic and agricultural narrative.
 In the scale of these intentional changes, accompanied by their unforeseen consequences, there arises what can be called a Capitalocene aesthetic.
-The Capitalocene aesthetic is defined by landscapes that evoke a tension between natural-seeming sublimity and the increase of humanity’s capacities through aggregation into the global capitalist system.
-On one hand, in the Kantian mode of the sublime, Norris’s landscapes have the sense of “transcending every standard of the senses” by forcing a confrontation of that “in comparison with which all else is small,”[@kant_critique_2007 80-1] and the related Romantic visual sensibility of the lone figure dwarfed by such an enormity.
+Norris's Capitalocene aesthetic is defined by landscapes that evoke a tension between natural-seeming sublimity and the increase of humanity’s capacities through aggregation into the global capitalist system.
+On one hand, in the Kantian mode of the sublime, Norris’s landscapes have the sense of “transcending every standard of the senses” by forcing a confrontation with that “in comparison with which all else is small,”[@kant_critique_2007 80-1] and the related Romantic visual sensibility of the lone figure dwarfed by such an enormity.
 On the other hand, the very landscapes that he depicts, which are supposedly beyond the reach of human thought, are not beyond the reach of human action---quite the opposite, they are to a great extent *determined* by human action.
-Norris aestheticizes this paradox in landscapes created by the actions of individuals who have been folded into the structures of capitalism such that their capacities for transformation exceed the limits of the imagination.
-The Capitalocene aesthetic is the meeting point of Marx’s statement that capitalist society is “like the sorcerer, who is no longer able to control the powers of the nether world whom he has called up by his spells” and Wordsworth’s “huge Cliff” that “As if with voluntary power instinct, / Uprear'd its head” over the “bound of the horizon”: it is the former rendered in the latter, and the latter created by the former.
+Norris aestheticizes this paradox in the landscapes that result, reifications of the inconceivable systems that create them.
+It is the meeting point of Marx’s "sorcerer, who is no longer able to control the powers of the nether world whom he has called up by his spells” and Wordsworth’s “huge Cliff” that “As if with voluntary power instinct, / Uprear'd its head” over the “bound of the horizon”: it is the former rendered in the latter, and the latter created by the former.

-What distinguishes this theory of a Capitalocene from other theorizations of sublimity in adjacent contexts is the phenomenology of being integrated into a system, opening the possibility of feeling oneself as also part of a world-historical, sublime force.
-Daniel Darvay, for example, similarly recognizes Norris’s assumption of an aesthetic of the sublime in *The Octopus*, but not the extent to which the characters’ senses of agency are simultaneously increased to the same scale through aggregation.
-Referring to a “naturalist sublime” in which the individual will is dominated by natural, historical, and economic forces, Darvay points out that naturalist characters are “invariably turned into victims of destructive powers” so vast as to be sublime, but if they exert any agency at all, it is “only to perpetuate and reinvent the very ideology that led to their destruction.”[@darvay_naturalist_2015 45] In contrast, taking this Capitalocene aesthetic as the basis for a reading of *The Octopus* recognizes the ways in which, as with the eucalyptus tree or the vast wheat fields, observers encounter a natural sublimity that is a product of runaway human agency, experiencing both in equal measure.
+What distinguishes this aesthetic from other theorizations of sublimity in adjacent contexts is the phenomenology of being integrated into a system, opening the possibility of feeling oneself as both part of and crushed by a world-historical, sublime force.
+Daniel Darvay, for example, similarly recognizes Norris’s assumption of a sublime aesthetic in *The Octopus*, but not the extent to which the characters’ senses of agency are simultaneously increased to the same scale through aggregation.
+Referring to a “naturalist sublime” in which the individual will is dominated by natural, historical, and economic forces, Darvay points out that naturalist characters are “invariably turned into victims of destructive powers” so vast as to be sublime; but if they exert any agency at all, it is “only to perpetuate and reinvent the very ideology that led to their destruction.”[@darvay_naturalist_2015 45] But as in the case of the eucalyptus tree or the vast wheat fields, observers of these landscapes encounter a natural sublimity that is a product of an equally sublime human agency, experiencing both in equal measure.
+The extension of human agency as part of a sublime aesthetic is more commonly recognized in the economic line of Norris criticism, but is part of the picture in *The Octopus* as well.
 David A.
-Zimmerman takes the sense of being integrated into the system as part of the feeling of the “mesmeric sublime”, saying that “market panic invites but defies comprehension (and literary representation), and the pressures of the speculative marketplace...disintegrate the boundaries that distinguish and protect the mind from the market.”[@zimmerman_frank_2003 63] This can be combined with a sense of controlling the market individually, as Jadwin in *The Pit* tries to do by cornering the wheat trade, but Norris always crushes these individual attempts at control, as Zimmerman rightly points out.
+Zimmerman takes the sense of being integrated into a larger system as part of the feeling of what he calls the “mesmeric sublime,” saying that “market panic invites but defies comprehension (and literary representation), and the pressures of the speculative marketplace...disintegrate[s] the boundaries that distinguish and protect the mind from the market.”[@zimmerman_frank_2003 63] This can lead to a sense of controlling the market individually, as Jadwin in *The Pit* tries to do by cornering the wheat trade, but Norris always eventually crushes these individual attempts at control, as Zimmerman rightly points out.
+Extending these insights to *The Octopus*, it is worth lingering on the moments before the collapse, however, for writ large, that is the situation of the 21st-century, on the precipice of an inevitable-seeming annihilation that has not yet arived.
-Extending his insights from the context of *The Pit* to *The Octopus*, it must be asked how being integrated with the market changes the contours of individual agency, especially when it happens simultaneously with an encounter with natural sublimity.
-Capitalized farming more properly becomes a confrontation between two forces of sublimity, with the farmer-capitalist as a simultaneous observer and participant.

-Most evocatively in the first half of the novel, these landscapes are rich veins for seeing the effects of capitalism on regional landscapes---in this case California, but Norris is insistent in generalizing the situation of California to the globe as wheat markets become global.[^13] It will first be necessary to understand how Norris invokes existing landscape aesthetics in order to break from them, before moving on to show how sublimity inscribes a limit around imaginative capacity while simultaneously showing that individual actions exceed that capacity through systemic integration by capital.
+***

-That the landscape mode is so central to *The Octopus* might seem peculiar, given the treatment he gives the one actual landscape painting that appears in the novel; in fact, Norris’s critique carefully demarcates the role of landscape in concealing or revealing the place of finance in the land itself.
-When Hartrath, an artist “absolutely devoid of even the commonest decency,” presents a landscape painting to be raffled in support of a Gingerbread Fair, the piece itself is set up for mockery.
+That the landscape mode is so central to *The Octopus* might seem peculiar, given the treatment Norris gives the one actual landscape painting that appears in the novel; in fact, his critique carefully exhibits the role of landscapes in either concealing or revealing the place of finance in forming the actual land.
+When Hartrath, an artist “absolutely devoid of even the commonest decency,” presents a landscape painting to be raffled in support of a Gingerbread Fair, the piece is set up for mockery.
 In “a frame of natural redwood, the bark still adhering,” the painting depicts the Contra Costa Foothills.
 Nothing in the painting itself appears objectionable: Norris emphasizes technique, demarcating